OpenCoin/opencoin-playground/v4/docs/operations.md

 ## Cipher suites

-We define cipher suites that need to be supported by implementations.
+We define cipher suites that implementations need to support.

 ### RSA-SHA256-PSS-CHAUM82